karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/2-Electric_Field_Lines.md

 # Electric Fields, Field Lines

+So, if electric charges induce electric fields, how do we really formulate this phenomenon?
 If we have a point $p$ with the test charge $q$ somewhere in space, the electric field is the amount of force this test charge experiences, divided by the charge (eliminate the test charge),

 $$\vec{E}_p=\frac{\vec{F}}{q}.$$